slickgrad/allanlab/README.md

 This is the website of our academic research group at the University of Kentucky.

-Credits: This website was adapted from the Allan Lab at Leiden University
+Credits: This website was adapted from the Annamalai Lab at Leiden University

 This website is powered by Jekyll and some Bootstrap, Bootwatch.